firebase/extensions/firestore-bigquery-export/README.md

 * Use new query syntax for snapshots: If enabled, snapshots will be generated with the new query syntax, which should be more performant, and avoid potential resource limitations.

 * Exclude old data payloads: If enabled, table rows will never contain old data (document snapshot before the Firestore onDocumentUpdate event: `change.before.data()`).
 The reduction in data should be more performant, and avoid potential resource limitations.

-* Use Collection Group query: Do you want to use a [collection group](https://firebase.google.com/docs/firestore/query-data/queries#collection-group-query) query for importing existing documents?
-You have to enable collectionGroup query if your import path contains subcollections.
-Warning: A collectionGroup query will target every collection in your Firestore project that matches the 'Existing documents collection'.
-For example, if you have 10,000 documents with a subcollection named: landmarks, this will query every document in 10,000 landmarks collections.

 * Cloud KMS key name: Instead of Google managing the key encryption keys that protect your data, you control and manage key encryption keys in Cloud KMS.
 If this parameter is set, the extension will specify the KMS key name when creating the BQ table.
 See the PREINSTALL.md for more details.